edgefirst-dev/starter/docs/setup.md

 bunx wrangler d1 create <db-name>
 bunx wrangler kv namespace create <kv-name>
 bunx wrangler r2 bucket create <r2-name>
+bunx wrangler queues create
 ```

-Replace the values between `<>` with your desired names, then update the IDs in your wrangler.toml file for the D1 and KV, and the name for the D1 and R2.
+Replace the values between `<>` with your desired names, then update the IDs in your wrangler.toml file for the D1 and KV, and the name for the D1 and R2 and queue.

 > [!IMPORTANT]
 > Don't change the binding names, they must be DB, KV and FS as that's what EdgeKit.js expects.